North Queensland Stadium: Transport

 A new pedestrian bridge over Ross Creek from Blackwood Street is the planned connection between the Townsville CBD and the stadium.
 A pedestrian bridge over Ross Creek already exists 200 metres south of the project site on Fletcher Street.
 The Townsville Railway Station is located approximately 300 metres from the Fletcher Street pedestrian bridge and 500 metres from the stadium site.

 The new Reid Park bridge was constructed over the rail line simultaneously with the construction of the stadium to facilitate pedestrian movement.
 The project was praised by Member for Townsville Scott Stewart as being "crucial to ensure the efficient operation of North Queensland Stadium."
-The bridge was completed on time despite several setbacks.

-Several bus stops also surround the stadium site, with a new main city bus terminal about to start construction on Ogden Street within walking distance of the new stadium.
+Several bus stops also surround the stadium site, with a new main city bus terminal located in Ogden Street, Townsville City.

 Sports

+Rugby League

+North Queensland Stadium has been the permanent home ground of the North Queensland Cowboys men's team since 2020 and hosted some home games for the women's team since 2023.
+Additionally, it hosted the men's and women's 2021 All Stars match, the first game of the 2021 State of Origin series and two finals matches in the 2021 NRL season.
+In 2023, the stadium hosted the second Women's State of Origin game and matches in the Pacific Championships.
+In 2024, it will host the 2024 All Stars match and Game 3 of the 2024 Women's State of Origin was played here.